ohitsmekatie/course-dbt/exercises/week-2-questions.md

 **A few notes about why I organized my project the way I did:**

-- I decided to move my `intermediate` models into their own folder on the same level as staging & marts.
+- I decided to move my `intermediate` models into their own folder on the same level as the product, core, and marketing folders so that they have their own schema so they wouldn't be obvious/visible to end users of the data.
 Because of this I just prefaced everyting with `int_product__*` or `int_marketing__*` so that they were a little easier to identify.
 I also kept these to the date timestamps because I imagined that othe date grains outside of daily might be needed down the road
 - I tried to organize the models by functional area:
   - Product: if teams were split into engineering areas, I tried to imagine what a Product Manager or business stakeholder might care about
   - Marketing: models focused around the website or users
-  - Core: reusable models ie: the foundational elements of the business (users, orders, items, products)
+  - Core: the foundational elements of the business (users, orders, items, products) that i imagined could be useful on their own
 - I materialized all the "end user" models as tables since these are the ones that are most likely to be queried.
 Instead of setting the configs in each of the files I just did that in the `dbt_project.yml` file at the folder level which was very handy!
 - I also used the folders in `dbt_project.yml` to create some tags which helped me run only select models as I was testing things out